gcoto-fernandez/gcoto-fernandez/README.md

 🎓 I hold a BSc. in Bioanthropology from <a href="https://www.uwinnipeg.ca/bioanthropology/index.html">The University of Winnipeg</a>

-💜 I'm really passionate about artificial intelligence
+💜 I'm really passionate about artificial intelligence, archaeology and marketing

-🌱 I’m currently learning Mandarin. 你好，我叫Gabriela，你呢？

 👩🏼 My pronouns are she/her